-c) Evaluation of activities carried out in the laboratory: 20%.
+c) Evaluation of activities carried out in papers and/or oral presentations: 20%.

 To pass the course, the average number of papers and/or oral presentations must be equal to or greater than 4.
 To pass the course, the weighted average of all parts must be equal to or greater than 5.
 Academic waiver: